 In a nutshell, the disc-less Digital Edition will only be able to stream games, films, music and TV shows, rather than running them straight off a CD, DVD or Blu-ray.
-But that's not the only thing to consider when deciding which is best for you.
+But that's certainly not the only thing to consider when selecting between Sony's latest gaming hardware.

-PS5 vs PS5 Digital Edition: price
+PS5 vs PS5 Digital Edition: price and availability

-PS5 vs PS5 Digital Edition: design
+PS5 vs PS5 Digital Edition: design and UX

 As you can see from the photos, the main difference between the two consoles looks-wise is that one has a disc drive, while the other doesn't.
 This also allows the Digital Edition to be slightly slimmer towards the base.